 NEDCo's Average Electricity Interruption Frequency

-System Average Interruption Frequency Index (SAIFI) measures how often a customer experiences power outages during an operational year.
-The regulatory benchmark permits up to six outages annually in metro, urban, and rural areas.
+System Average Interruption Frequency Index (SAIFI) measures how often a customer experiences power outages within a year.
+The regulatory benchmark allows for a maximum of six outages annually across metro, urban, and rural areas.

 NEDCo's Average Electricity Interruption Duration

-System Average Interruption Duration Index (SAIDI) measures the average duration of power outages for the distribution system during an operational year.
-The regulatory benchmark for permitted outage duration varies by area: 48 hours for metro areas, 72 hours for urban areas, and 144 hours for rural areas.
+System Average Interruption Duration Index (SAIDI) measures the average total duration of power outages experienced by customers in a year.
+The regulatory benchmarks for outage duration are: 48 hours for metro areas, 72 hours for urban areas, and 144 hours for rural areas.